 Given our inability to address the reviewer’s comment based on literature review, we addressed the comment by conducting our own deep dive into the origin and source of variation in amplicon sequence data, particularly stochastic dropouts in which one or more technical replicates have zero reads for a given species within this dataset.
 Here we developed a comprehensive joint Bayesian model that incorporates stochasticity in observed amplicon read counts through a hypergeometric subsampling process (See supplement 2 for full model description).
 Thus, we explicitly account for stochasticity in the model through sampling distributions and using the resulting parameters to estimate the uncertainty around our given estimated larvae counts.
-We observed the greatest stochasticity (dropouts) in the amplicon sequence dataset when there was a low proportional and absolute abundance of larvae within the jar (Figure S1-S3).
+We further observed the greatest stochasticity (dropouts) in the amplicon sequence dataset when there was a low proportional and absolute abundance of larvae within the jar (Figure S1-S3).
 These results strongly suggest that subsampling of rare DNA molecules results in high stochasticity in amplicon datasets and support our application of a subsampling process in the model as implemented in our model.

 Our analysis indicates that apparent stochasticity of the MiFish primers observed in previous aquatic eDNA applications, particularly in comparison to microbial and phytoplankton DNA (15), is likely a reflection of the relative rarity of fish sequences within a given sample.
 Furthermore, results suggest that stochasticity is largely driven by the proportional and absolute abundance of DNA molecules within a sample rather than a specific feature associated with a particular primer set, given that dozens of other metabarcoding studies have identified similar patterns (16–18).

-We further offer that we are working on two companion manuscripts whose objectives are to 1) lay out an extended framework of the model and make the model more understandable and applicable for metabarcoding and amplicon sequence users, and 2) characterize the sources of variance and stochasticity in amplicon sequence data.
+We further offer that we are working on two companion manuscripts whose objectives are to 1) lay out an extended framework of the model and make the model more understandable and applicable for metabarcoding and amplicon sequence users (as noted by reviewer 2), and 2) characterize the sources of variance and stochasticity in amplicon sequence data.
 We strongly feel that these topics are outside the scope of the current manuscript work but are clearly relevant.
 Both manuscripts are in preparation and will hopefully be submitted within the next few months.
-The first manuscript is entitled “Quantitative Metabarcoding” and provides a deep dive into the PCR model and provides greater context for the motivations for the approach.
-This manuscript also includes a series of additional empirical and simulation validation studies as well as best practices for obtaining reliable quantitative estimates from metabarcoding approaches.
+The first manuscript is entitled “Quantitative Metabarcoding” and provides a deeper dive into the PCR model, greater context for the motivations for the approach, and relation to previous amplicon sequencing modeling efforts, and additional demonstration of alternative joint modeling methods using mock communities and variable PCR cylces to ensure model convergence.
+Importantly, this manuscript also includes a series of additional empirical and simulation validation studies as well as best practices for obtaining reliable quantitative estimates from metabarcoding approaches.
 The second manuscript is entitled “Parsing Signal from Noise: Towards Accurate Quantitative Amplicon Sequencing” and conduct a detailed investigation into the sources of variation within the joint model framework, particularly highlighting the effects of low DNA concentration, low proportional abundance, and species-specific amplification efficiencies on observed variance in amplicon sequencing data.
 The latter is particularly pertinent to the topic of stochasticity of the 12S primer set as we find that low DNA concentration (assumed to be proportional to abundance of larvae) is the greatest driving factor of stochastic dropouts.
 Together, these manuscripts will address important concerns brought up by the reviewers but are outside the scope of this work.